markdabe912/hybrid_cnn_vit/README.md

 Before running any part of this project, make sure your environment is properly prepared.
 Follow the steps below to set up the dataset, install dependencies, and ensure everything is ready for execution.

-1) Download the image -- download_dataset.sh
+1) Download the NIH images -- download_dataset.sh

+2) Download the Chexpert images -- download_dataset2.sh

-2) Install Dependencies -- requirements.txt
+3) Install Dependencies -- requirements.txt

 ---